 Therefore, to decrease them, we just need to do the opposite i.e. post on the credit side.

-Using opposites in this way works well for all six account categories as they also work in pairs (colour co-ordinated below).
+Using opposites in this way works well for these categories as they also work in pairs (colour co-ordinated below).
 Therefore, you only need to learn half of them to know them all.

 Be careful of returns.
 Sales returns will have a debit balance because they are the opposite of sales not because they are an expense.
 Purchase returns work in the same way.
 They’re still categorised as an expense, but they reduce the value of the purchases so will have a credit balance.

 Drawings and capital don’t have examples as they can only be drawings and capital accounts.
-They work as a pair as they are both specifically related to the owner(s) of the business.
+They work as a pair as they are both equity accounts that specifically relate to the owner(s) of the business.

 The final piece of our jigsaw completes our context as it shows us that two of the account categories will eventually make up the Statement of Profit and Loss (SPL) and the other four the Statement of Financial Position (SFP).